From A Wiki of Ice and Fire

 |Played by||Ciarán Hinds|

 Mance Rayder was once a man of the Night's Watch before breaking his vows and abandoning his post.
-He has since become extremely influential among the wildlings, and called the "King-beyond-the-Wall".
+He has since become extremely influential among the free folk, and is called the "King-Beyond-the-Wall".
+In the television adaptation Game of Thrones he is portrayed by Ciarán Hinds.

 Appearance and Character

-Mance is a big man, long legged and lean, broad in the chest and shoulders.
-His once long brown hair is now gone mostly grey, and laughter lines appear at the corners of his mouth.
+Mance is of middling height, long legged and lean, broad in the chest and shoulders, and sharp-faced with brown eyes and long brown hair gone mostly to gray, and laughter lines appear at the corners of his mouth.
 He has a sharp face and shrewd brown eyes.
 He is an unremarkable-looking man in his middle years, with a fondness for music.

 A Game of Thrones

-It was revealed that when Robert Baratheon came to Winterfell to see his old friend Eddard Stark, Mance was actually present at this event.
-Hearing of the King's planned visit via sources in the Night's Watch, Mance, inspired by the Bael the Bard legend, decided to partake in the event.
-He scaled the Wall and journeyed to Winterfell.
+It is later revealed that when King Robert Baratheon comes to Winterfell to see his old friend Lord Eddard Stark, Mance is present at this event.
+Hearing of the king's planned visit via sources in the Night's Watch, Mance, inspired by the Bael the Bard legend, decided to partake in the event.
+He scales the Wall near Long Barrow, purchases a horse horse south of the New Gift, and journeys to Winterfell.

-His presence was unbeknownst to both Eddard Stark, who had never met Mance, and Benjen, who had also never met him despite being in the Watch for a few years.
-Under the disguise of a musician, Mance played the lute during the feast.
+His presence is unbeknownst to both Eddard, who did not remember Mance from his previous visit, and Benjen Stark, who had never met Mance despite being in the Watch for a few years.
+Under the disguise of a musician, Mance plays the lute during the feast.
+He meets Dalla during his return to the lands beyond the Wall.

 A Storm of Swords

-When Jon Snow met with Mance under pretext of joining his campaign, Mance explained that he had taken possession of a magic horn known as the Horn of Winter that could topple the Wall, and would use it as a last resort if he could not bypass it militarily.
-However, Mance revealed that the wildlings, including his own people, had been hunted by the Others and their wights, and were unable to stop them.
-His true aim therefore was not to destroy the Wall, but to use it as a shield against the Others.
+When Jon Snow meets with Mance under pretext of joining his campaign, Mance explains that he has taken possession of a magic horn known as the Horn of Winter that can topple the Wall, and will use it as a last resort if he cannot bypass it militarily.
+However, Mance reveals that the wildlings, including his own people, have been hunted by the Others and their wights, and are unable to stop them.
+His true aim therefore is not to destroy the Wall, but to use it as a shield against the Others.